Brian Cox – Por Que Precisamos Dos Exploradores

 looked at the light given off from atoms.

-olhou para a luz emitida pelos átomos.
+olharam para a luz emitida pelos átomos.

 And they saw strange pictures like this.

-E eles viram fotos estranhas como esta.
+E viram imagens estranhas como esta.

 What you're seeing when you put it through a prism